IceNFireBoy/edu-guardian/docs/PROJECT_TASKS.md

     - Test responsiveness and UI of new filter controls in `BadgeGrid.tsx`.

 ---
 **This document should be kept up to date as TODOs are resolved or new placeholders are added during the refactoring process.**

+- [x] Refactor all NoteService static method calls to use instance methods throughout the backend (controllers, services, and tests).
+This improves consistency and maintainability.
+All usages now rely on the noteService instance.